Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Degree Sequence

 Recall that we assume $d \le \log^3 n$, so in particular $\Ex[g_d] =\Omega( n / (\log n)^{3(\beta-1+\eta)})$.
 It follows that $\Ex\big[\sum_{v \in V\setminus V'} \deg(v)\big] = o(\Ex[g_d])$.
 Inequality (\ref{eq:helpingineq}) thus implies $\Ex[f_d]=(1+o(1))\Ex[g_d]$.
 Hence, it is sufficient to prove that the random variable $f_d$ is concentrated around its expectation, because this will transfer immediately to $g_d$.

 We aim to show this concentration result via Theorem~\ref{thm:concentration}.
-Analogouly to the proof of Claim~\ref{cla:nrbadvertices}, we can assume that the probability space $\Omega$ is a product space of independent random variables.
-For every $\omega \in \Omega$, we denote by $G(\omega)$ the resulting graph, and similarly we use $G'=G'(\omega)$ and $f_d = f_d(\omega)$.
-We introduce the bad event:
+Similarly to the proof of Claim~\ref{cla:nrbadvertices}, we can assume that the considered probability space $\Omega$ is a product space of independent random variables.
+More precisely, the $n$ independent random variables $\x 1, \ldots, \x n$ define the vertex set and the $n-1$ independent random variables $Y_2, \ldots, Y_n$ define the edge set, where each $Y_u$ has the form $(Y_u^1, \ldots, Y_u^{u-1})$, each $Y_u^v$ is a real number chosen uniformly at random from $[0,1]$, and for $v < u$, the edge $\{u,v\}$ is present in the graph if and only if $p_{uv}>Y_u^v$.
+The $2n-1$ random variables then define the product probability space $\Omega$, i.e., for every $\omega \in \Omega$, we denote by $G(\omega)$ the resulting graph, and similarly we use $G'=G'(\omega)$ and $f_d = f_d(\omega)$.
+We now consider the bad event:

 We observe that $\Pr[\mathcal{B}]=n^{-\omega(1)}$, since by Lemma~\ref{lem:largevertices} whp every vertex $v \in V'$ has degree at most $O(\w{v} + \log^2 n) = o(n^{2\eps})$.
 Let $\omega,\omega' \in \overline{\mathcal{B}}$ such that they differ in at most two coordinates.
 We observe that changing one coordinate $\x{i}$ or $Y_i$ can influence only the degrees of $i$ itself and of the vertices which are neighbors of $i$ either before or after the coordinate change.
 It follows that $|f_d(\omega)-f_d(\omega')| \le 4 n^{2\eps} =: c$.
 Therefore, $f_d$ satisfies the Lipschitz condition of Theorem~\ref{thm:concentration} with bad event $\mathcal{B}$.
 Let $t = n^{1-\eps}=o(\Ex[f_d])$.
 Then since $n \Pr[\mathcal B] = n^{-\omega(1)}$, Theorem~\ref{thm:concentration} implies